typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 ### Realtime Updates/Inserts with Triggers

 There are some circumstances where realtime syncing may be important.
 This can only be achieved with triggers.
+The below example directly syncs between Supabase and Typesense, but you could also use the trigger to call an Edge function that does the same thing.

 #### Syncing Data with Triggers